Websoft9/ansible-ruby/docs/stack-accounts.md

 ![](https://libs.websoft9.com/Websoft9/DocsPicture/zh/common/catdbpassword-websoft9.png)

-Here are the required username and password for RabbitMQ installation and configuration.
+Here are the required username and password for Ruby installation and configuration.

-## RabbitMQ
+## Ruby

-* RabbitMQ administrator username: `admin`
+* Ruby administrator username: `admin`
-* RabbitMQ administrator password: Get it form the file of your server */credentials/password.txt*
+* Ruby administrator password: Get it form the file of your server */credentials/password.txt*
   > If there no password.txt exist, the administrator password is `admin`

 ## MySQL